 How Long Does It Take to Complete an Online RN-to-BSN?

-Many online RN-to-BSN programs are accelerated—at Purdue Global, for instance, RN-to-BSN students can graduate in as few as 1 to 2 years of full-time study.
-For example, Purdue University Global’s ExcelTrack™ RN-to-BSN online nursing degree offers a personalized, competency-based program that enables RNs to move quickly past what they already know and focus on the topics they still need to learn.
-The RN-to-BSN ExcelTrackTM program offers flexibility and a manageable pace, so you can earn a bachelor’s degree in nursing—in less time, for less money.
+Many online RN-to-BSN programs are accelerated—at Purdue Global, for instance, RN-to-BSN students can graduate in as few as 18 months of full-time study.‡ For example, Purdue University Global’s ExcelTrack™ RN-to-BSN online nursing degree offers a personalized, competency-based program that enables RNs to move quickly past what they already know and focus on the topics they still need to learn.
+The RN-to-BSN ExcelTrack™ program offers flexibility and a manageable pace, so you can earn a bachelor’s degree in nursing—in less time, for less money.

 How Should You Choose Your School?

 When it comes to online schools, accreditation is key.
-Accreditation ensures that an unbiased agency recognized by the Department of Education reviewed a program to validate its quality and rigor.
-Online RN-to-BSN programs should be accredited by either the Commission on Collegiate Nursing Education or the Accreditation Commission for Education in Nursing.§
+Programmatic accreditation ensures that an unbiased agency recognized by the Department of Education reviewed a program to validate its quality and rigor.
+Online RN-to-BSN programs should be accredited by either the Commission on Collegiate Nursing Education or the Accreditation Commission for Education in Nursing.#